Boris Brott

 Boris Brott, OC OOnt OQ (March 14, 1944 – April 5, 2022) was a Canadian conductor and motivational speaker.
-He was one of the most internationally recognized Canadian conductors, having conducted on stages around the world, including Carnegie Hall and Covent Garden.
+He was one of the most internationally recognized Canadian conductors, having conducted on stages around the world, including Carnegie Hall, La Scala, and Covent Garden.
 He was known for his innovative methods of introducing classical music to new audiences.
-Over his career, he commissioned, performed, and recorded a wide variety of Canadian works.
+Over his career, he commissioned, performed, and recorded a wide variety of Canadian works for orchestra.

-Brott was the founder and artistic director of the National Academy Orchestra of Canada and the Brott Music Festival, both based in Hamilton, Ontario.
-He was the founding music director and Conductor Laureate of the New West Symphony in Thousand Oaks, CA and artistic director and Conductor of the Orchestre classique de Montreal (formerly the McGill Chamber Orchestra.
-He was a former Principal Youth and Family conductor with the National Arts Centre Orchestra in Ottawa and Toronto Symphony Orchestra, where he conducted family and education concerts.
+Brott was the founder and artistic director of the Brott Music Festival, National Academy Orchestra of Canada and BrottOpera all based in Hamilton, Ontario.
+He was the founding Music Director and Conductor Laureate of the New West Symphony in Thousand Oaks, CA and artistic director and conductor of the Orchestre classique de Montreal (formerly the McGill Chamber Orchestra).
+He was a former Principal Youth and Family conductor with the National Arts Centre Orchestra in Ottawa and Toronto Symphony Orchestra, where he led family and education programs.